 Recent studies suggest that the first part of a brainstorm merely recycles existing ideas; the middle portion yields incremental ideas; and the final block of time is where the breakthroughs happen.
 Unfortunately, most brainstorms stall before the third stage.
 We’re too focused on judging other people’s ideas — or pre-judging our own.

-To improve your odds of coming up with a groundbreaking idea — and impressing the leader in the room — ask yourself “what ideas would get me fired?”
+To improve your odds of coming up with a groundbreaking idea — and impressing the leader in the room — ask yourself “what ideas would get you fired?”
 This simple perspective shift gives your brain permission to stretch its thinking and imagine truly disruptive ideas.

 When I open a session with the “what ideas would get you fired” question, people look surprised.
 Then they ask for clarification.
 I challenge the room to think about the kinds of ideas that would give their CEO a panic attack.
 Ideas that clients would love but would never expect you to actually do.
 Ideas that are outrageous in theory but transformative in action.
 When I’m working with a company in a regulated industry like pharma, I remind them to think within legal parameters, but otherwise, no boundaries are given.